joelgoodman/jggweb/posts/2008-06-29-this-week-is-the-week.md

 ---

-I talked to Danny yesterday on our way to see a movie (Wanted.
+I talked to Danny yesterday on our way to see a movie (*Wanted*.
 Horrible film.
 Don't see it.
 It sucked big time).
 We're gonna try to do a three-week Ireland trip with him sometime.
 I've got a few good itineraries that I've found.

 In any case.
 Foreign travel is beckoning.
 I'll be photoblogging as long as I can find a wifi connection (which should be at our B&B)